Buuchia/CCS_blog/posts/hw-w5.md

       return repeats == 0 ? result : glitchify (result, chunk_max, repeats - 1)
    }

-   const glitch_arr = []
+//empty array to store glitched images const glitch_arr = []

+//The add_glitch function is defined
+//which creates a new image object, sets its onload event, pushes it into the glitch_arr,
+//and recursively calls itself until glitch_arr has 12 glitched images.
-   const add_glitch = () => {
+//Once the array is populated, it calls the draw_frame function. const add_glitch = () => {
       const i = new Image ()
       i.onload = () => {